microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgPlannerPlanDetail.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphPlannerPlanDetails>: plannerPlanDetails
+BODYPARAMETER <IMicrosoftGraphPlannerPlanDetails1>: plannerPlanDetails
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[CategoryDescriptions <IMicrosoftGraphPlannerCategoryDescriptions>]`: plannerCategoryDescriptions
+  - `[CategoryDescriptions <IMicrosoftGraphPlannerCategoryDescriptions1>]`: plannerCategoryDescriptions
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Category1 <String>]`: The label associated with Category 1
     - `[Category2 <String>]`: The label associated with Category 2